R/sort_omv.R

 Sort data (using one or more variables) in .omv-files for the statistical spreadsheet 'jamovi' (https://www.jamovi.org)

-Name (including the path, if required) of the data file to be read ("FILENAME.ext"; default: ""); can be any supported file type, see Details below
+Either a data frame or the name of a data file to be read (including the path, if required; "FILENAME.ext"; default: NULL); files can be of any supported file type, see Details below

-Name (including the path, if required) of the data file to be written ("FILENAME.omv"; default: ""); if empty, the extension of fleInp is replaced with "_sorted(file extension -> .omv)"
+Name of the data file to be written (including the path, if required; "FILE_OUT.omv"; default: ""); if empty, the resulting data frame is returned instead

 Variable(s) that are used to sort the data frame (see Details; default: c())